BOSTON (CBS) – It is your money in that IRA. And you can get at it. But you may have to pay a penalty to get at it.

 The IRS and Congress allowed tax deferred growth and most times a deduction for your IRA, so they will not be happy if you want to withdraw your money before age 59½.

-They will add a 10% penalty plus taxes.
+They will add a 10% penalty to your taxes.
 If you wait until age 59½ you can get the money without the penalty but you will still owe the taxes.

 But if you don’t need the money at 59½ you can leave it in the IRA hopefully still growing until you are 70½.